 The proposed “Know Your Customer” rule represents regulators’ attempts to discover where U.S. citizens get their money and whether the citizens’ banking activities are “normal.”

-The “Know Your Customer” proposal fosters mistrust andresentment of government, particularly among immigrants andminority groups.
+The “Know Your Customer” proposal fosters mistrust and resentment of government.

 The proposal sidesteps the Fourth Amendment.